bartolomeoadrian/iada/README.md

 GEMINI_API_KEY=
 ```

-Make sure to replace the values of `POSTGRES_URL` and `CHROMA_URL` with the appropriate URLs for your PostgreSQL and Chroma instances.
+Make sure to replace the values of `POSTGRESQL_URL` and `CHROMA_URL` with the appropriate URLs for your PostgreSQL and Chroma instances.

 Save the `.env` file and you're all set!